nishusapkota/hotel-booking-cancellation-analysis/README.md

-# hotel-booking-cancellation-analysis
-I developed a comprehensive project in Excel involving multiple dashboards and pivot tables to analyze hotel booking cancellations.
-The project included key stages such as data cleaning, processing (using conditional logic to create custom columns), and data visualization.
+# Hotel-Booking-Cancellation-Analysis (Interactive Dashboard creation using MS Excel)
+## Project Objective
+The objective of this project is to analyze hotel booking data to identify key patterns and factors influencing booking cancellations.